 This new estimated $7.7 million facility will replace the current transit stop on Cherry Street.
 It will offer a heated & air conditioned waiting space, restrooms, and a break room for CCTA drivers.
 With an anticipated completion of August 2016, this transit center will serve more than 1 million riders annually.
 This project could not have happened without the push from local, state, and federal officials such as Senator Leahy and Mayor Weinberger and many others.
 Congratulations to CCTA on this accomplishment!

-For more information and drawings of the Downtown Transit Center visit CCTA’s website.
+For more information about the Downtown Transit Center visit CCTA’s website.